-o Experience at a minimum journey or technician level in their area of expertise OR

-- A minimum of three years' experience as a certified teacher in a vocational/technical construction or maintenance-related training program - A Master Trainer may also serve as an instructor if they meet the above criteria and submit Form 101 and the ICTP information sheet
+- Experience at a minimum journey or technician level in their area of expertise OR - A minimum of three years' experience as a certified teacher in a vocational/technical construction or maintenance-related training program - A Master Trainer may also serve as an instructor if they meet the above criteria and submit Form 101 and the ICTP information sheet

 The Instructor Certification Training Program (ICTP) was developed as part of the accreditation process.
 It ensures that there is a uniform and consistent delivery of training.
-NCCER certifies the Master Trainer, who in turn can certify local Craft Instructors.
-This network of certified instructors assures that NCCER training programs meet the standards of instruction set by the industry.
-Click < HERE > to learn more about the available NCCER Instructor Training Certifications.
+For detailed information regarding NCCER instructor certification visit the NCCER Instructors page.

-For additional information, contact:

-Main: 386.518.6500 Toll-free: 888.622.3720
+For additional information, contact: Main: 386.518.6500 Toll-free: 888.622.3720